- This event has passed.

 Dorri McWhorter is renowned for her social enterprise business leadership.
 Crain’s Chicago Business lauded her as a “nonprofit disrupter” who turned around a major organization “by leading as if it’s a startup.”
 She is a 2019 Inductee into the Chicago Innovation Hall of Fame, and her work to create a new paradigm for the social impact sector is featured in the documentary Uncharitable.

 Most recently, Dorri served as president and CEO of the YMCA of Metropolitan Chicago.
-Under her leadership, the YMCA modernized membership offerings, created partnerships with Nike and Peloton.
+Under her leadership, the YMCA modernized membership offerings and created partnerships with Nike and Peloton.
 She also worked to bring a new YMCA to Chicago’s west side as part of a new development to include a wellness center with health care, grocery store, and business incubator.
 Previously, Dorri served as CEO of the YWCA Metropolitan Chicago, transforming it from a traditional social service organization to a “21st century social enterprise.”
 She added 10 service locations, increased the operating budget by 300%, and established a retirement plan with options for child care providers and small business owners.
 She led the effort to develop an exchange-traded fund (ETF) for women’s empowerment (NYSE: WOMN) in partnership with Impact Shares.

 Dorri prides herself on being a humanity-centered business leader and is committed to creating an inclusive marketplace by leveraging a cross-sector approach of engaging business, civic, and community partners.
 Dorri’s professional experience spans a variety of businesses and industries.
 Prior to taking on leadership roles in the social enterprise sector, she was a partner at Crowe LLP, one of the largest accounting firms in the U.S. Dorri serves on the board of directors for several companies including, LanzaTech Global, Lifeway Foods, William Blair Funds, NexPoint Capital, and Skyway Concession Company (Chicago Skyway).
 Dorri is also active in the accounting profession and serves on the Financial Accounting Standards Advisory Council and has served as a member of the board of directors of the American Institute of Certified Public Accountants (AICPA) and a past chairperson of the board of directors for the Illinois CPA Society.
 Dorri also serves as co-chair of the First Women’s Bank Advisory Board.